 Erskine is a superbly intricate urban area.
 Mapped to ISSOM standard by Patrick and used for British Squad World Championships Selection races in 2010 and Nopesport Urban League Races in 2011.

-The mapped area comprises a mixture of mature deciduous and plantation forest.
-The eastern third is mainly ancient oak wood, mostly very runnable aside from some patches of bracken (unmapped) which are now dying back and shouldn’t affect running speeds significantly.
-The remainder of the area is mature working coniferous plantation.
-Some of this has been severely affected by last winter’s gales and subsequent forestry operations to extract fallen timber.
-As a result, parts of the map contain many unmapped vehicle tracks, though these are obviously new and shouldn’t confuse experienced orienteers.
-In addition, some mapped tracks have been badly churned up by machinery and may be hard going in wet conditions.
+The original mapped area comprises a mixture of mature deciduous and plantation forest, with the recently revised and extended map including an extensive new area of oak woodland and some technical plantation forest.
+The eastern third is mainly ancient oak wood, mostly very runnable aside from some patches of bracken which will be dying back and shouldn’t affect running speeds significantly.
+Some of the mature working coniferous plantation has been affected by previous gales and subsequent forestry operations to extract fallen timber.
+The area is packed with interesting detail and should offer a great orienteering challenge.

 Round the end of the Gare Loch this military training area is largely open moorland with lost of contour and rock detail.
 The tops of the hill are gently undulating with steep drops down to the sea on either side.
 Heather can make the going tough in places.
 Permission MUST be obtained before going near this area, some bits are guarded by people with live weapons.